JonasGlatthorn/APAtree/cran-comments.md

 There was 1 NOTE on all R-hub platforms except macOS and on win-builder:

   * Possibly misspelled words in DESCRIPTION
+  * Found the following (possibly) invalid DOIs: DOI: 10.1093/forestry/cps052

 The words in the DESCRIPTION Files were checked and they are all spelled correctly.
+I have no idea why the DOI should be invalid.
+It is specified exactly as suggested in (https://cran.r-project.org/web/packages/submission_checklist.html) and the DOI is correct.